 Is Milos near Santorini?

 Milos is reachable from Santorini by ferry, but it is not as quick as Ios, Anafi or Folegandros.
-The ferry can take about 2 hours to 4 hours 45 minutes, depending on the ferry type and route.
+The high-speed catamaran takes about 2 hours and conventional ferries up to 5 hours.
 Milos is best as an overnight island-hopping stop.

 The best islands near Santorini are Ios, Anafi, Folegandros, Naxos and Mykonos.
 If you want the easiest day trip, choose Ios.
 If you want quiet beaches, choose Anafi.
 If you want romance and hiking, choose Folegandros.
 If you want food, sandy beaches and families, choose Naxos.
 If you want nightlife and luxury, choose Mykonos.